Mariota accounts for 3 TDs, Falcons beat 49ers 28-14

 Mariota bootlegged it in from the 3 in the final minute of the first half to the put the Falcons ahead to stay, 21-14.

+“That’s a real good defense,” Falcons coach Arthur Smith said.
+“We knew we had to be efficient, and Marcus definitely was.”

-Atlanta’s defense outshined the Niners’ touted unit, making things tough on Garoppolo, limiting San Francisco to 50 yards rushing and even scoring a touchdown of its own.
+Atlanta’s defense wasn’t too shabby, either.
+The Falcons made things tough on Garoppolo, limited San Francisco to 50 yards rushing and even scored a touchdown of their own.

-On a third-and-1 plunge into the line, Jeff Wilson had the ball knocked away by Rashaan Evans.
+On a third-and-1 plunge into the line, Wilson had the ball knocked away by Rashaan Evans.
 A.J.
 Terrell scooped it up at the San Francisco 21 and took off for the end zone.
-He fumbled, too, trying to stretch for a TD, but teammate Jaylin Hawkins gobbled up the loose ball to put the Falcons ahead 14-0.
+He fumbled, too, trying to stretch across the goal line, but teammate Jaylin Hawkins gobbled up the loose ball to put the Falcons ahead 14-0.

+“I was going to celebrate with him, but then I was like, ‘Oh, shoot!’”
+Hawkins said, describing when he saw the ball bouncing free in the end zone.
+“I just made a heads-up play.”

+It was quite a day for Hawkins, who also had an interception.

 San Francisco tied it with touchdowns on back-to-back possessions in the second quarter, both of them on TD throws to Brandon Aiyuk.

-Garoppolo connected with Aiyuk on a 12-yard score, the Falcons went three-and-out, Ray-Ray McCloud broke off a 35-yard punt return, and Garoppolo returned to Aiyuk for a 14-yard TD toss.
+Garoppolo connected with Aiyuk on a 12-yard score, the Falcons went three-and-out, Ray-Ray McCloud broke off a 35-yard punt return, and Garoppolo went to Aiyuk again for a 14-yard TD toss.

-But that was about all the offense the Niners could muster.
+But that was all the points the Niners could muster.
 The Falcons controlled the clock by outrushing San Francisco 168-50 on a season-high 40 carries.

+Isaiah Oliver, in his season debut after spending the first five games on injured reserve, had the Falcons’ other pick.

+“I thought we had a lot of opportunities, we just didn’t take advantage of them,” Garoppolo said.
+“Self-inflicted wounds, really.”